dataindataout/xtest_ansible/README.md

 Ansible is used to provision database clusters.
 Current available options are:

 - YugabyteDB 3-node cluster (moma) with two tables (artists and artwork) from the MoMA data set
+- YugabyteDB 3-node cluster (college-scorecard) with tables from the College Scorecard data set
 - YugabyteDB 3-node x 2 xcluster (million) with a million-row generated table
 - PostgreSQL single instance using a million-row generated table

 An example command for provisioning a test cluster is:
 `ansible-playbook -i inventory.yml tasks/moma.yml`

+## Notes about the College Scorecard IPEDS dataset

+IPEDS = Integrated Postsecondary Education Data System

+See <https://collegescorecard.ed.gov/assets/InstitutionDataDocumentation.pdf> for the official College Scorecard documentation about the institutional data.

+The automation scripts currently just load the data.
+Scenarios will be added to this dataset.

 ## Scenarios